 Sea-level rise in public science writing: history, science and reductionism

-In the past few years, a rush of literary non-fiction books have appeared that aim to explain the threat of rising seas to the public.
-In this talk Susanna Lindstrom critiques how sea-level rise is framed in many of those books, on two accounts.
+Presentation Abstract: Sea-level rise is potentially one of the most dramatic effects of climate change.
+In the past few years, a rush of literary non-fiction books have appeared that aim to explain and communicate this threat to the public.
+This paper critiques how sea-level rise is framed in many of those books, on two accounts.
 First, anthropogenic sea-level change is frequently framed by accounts of natural variations of sea level in earth history, focusing on geological rather than societal processes.
-Second, single and sudden floods are often used to exemplify sea-level rise in ways that draw attention away from incremental environmental change in favor of fast-paced but de-contextualized events.
-Lindstrom’s presentation argues that both these frames de-politicize sea-level rise and may steer public understanding and discussion away from relevant social, cultural and ethical considerations.
-As examples of climate reductionism, these depictions may obstruct rather than facilitate appropriate negotiations in response to predicted sea-level rise.
+Second, single and sudden floods are often used to exemplify sea-level rise in ways that draw attention away from incremental environmental change in favour of fast-paced but de-contextualised events.
+The paper argues that both these frames de-politicise sea-level rise and may steer public understanding and discussion away from relevant political, cultural and ethical considerations, thereby obstructing rather than facilitating appropriate negotiations in response to predicted sea-level rise.

 Place, publisher, year, edition, pages